Assigning seats and roles in Abstract

 Seats do not transfer across organizations and are tied to the paying organization, not the user’s account.
 A contributor seat in another organization will require a separate charge on the respective account.

 Two seat types are available for each user invited to an organization with Abstract - viewer or contributor.
-These seats apply to all Versions and Notebooks subscriptions.
+These seats apply to all Branches and Notebooks subscriptions.

-Viewer seats are free and unlimited for both Versions and Notebooks organizations.
+Viewer seats are free and unlimited for both Branches and Notebooks organizations.

-Each viewer in a Versions project can view and comment on branches, collections, and artboards that are shared via desktop or web.
+Each viewer in a Branches project can view and comment on branches, collections, and artboards that are shared via desktop or web.
 They can also export project files.

 Contributor seats are priced per person.
 Pricing per contributor depends on the subscription.

-Contributors in Versions organizations can edit projects, which includes creating branches, editing files, making commits, merging branches, and more.
+Contributors in Branches organizations can edit projects, which includes creating branches, editing files, making commits, merging branches, and more.

-Contributors in Notebooks projects can create new projects; create, edit, or delete notebooks; request or delete reviews, add reviewers, complete reviews; and comment on notebooks.
+Contributors in Notebooks projects can create new projects; create, edit, or delete notebooks; request or delete reviews, add reviewers, complete reviews; and comment and resolve both their own and others' comments on notebooks.

 Administrators are responsible for managing the Abstract account for an organization.
 They manage approval for new contributor seats, billing, integrations, organization details, and other organization-level settings.